SANTHAN-2006/Lumi-HSP/README.md

-3.Prepare Input Data:
+3. Prepare Input Data:

-Make sure the Input data format is similar to the one's as mentioned above.
+Make sure the Input data format is similar to the one's as mentioned in above Images (data format 1, data format 2).

-If not, Please make sure to preprocess the data to match it to the encoding of GradientBoosting algorithm.
+If not, Please make sure to preprocess your data to match it to the encoding of GradientBoosting algorithm.

-4.Make Predictions:
+4. Make Predictions:

 You can call the predict() method on the loaded model and pass the preprocessed input data to get predictions.